-- Texas. - TBOC § 101.401 allows LLC Company Agreements to expand or restrict the duties (including fiduciary duties) and liabilities of Members, Managers, officers and other persons to the LLC or to Members or Managers of the LLC. - TBOC § 7.001 allows for the limitation or elimination of liability to the LLČ or its owners or Members for breaches of fiduciary or other duties of its Managers and, in the case of an LLC managed by its Members, of those Members in a certificate of formation or Company Agreement except for a breach of the duty of loyalty, bad faith, a transaction in which the person received an improper personal benefit, or an act for which liability is provided by statute. - A Company Agreement provision restricting fiduciary duties and limiting liability for breaches thereof as permitted by TBOC §§ 7.001 and 101.401 could read as follows:
+- Texas. - TBOC § § 101.052, 101.054 and 101.401 allow LLC Company Agreements to expand, restrict or waive the duties (including fiduciary duties) and liabilities of Members, Managers, officers and other persons to the LLC or to Members or Managers of the LLC. - TBOC § 7.001 allows for the limitation or elimination of liability to the LLC or its owners or Members for breaches of fiduciary or other duties of its Managers and, in the case of an LLC managed by its Members, of those Members in a certificate of formation or Company Agreement except for a breach of the duty of loyalty, bad faith, a transaction in which the person received an improper personal benefit, or an act for which liability is provided by statute. - A Company Agreement provision restricting fiduciary duties and limiting liability for breaches thereof as permitted by TBOC §§ 7.001 and 101.401 could read as follows: